turnwol7/turnwol7/README.md

 I left 100k oilfield work to start software development at 34!

-- 🔭 I’m currently working on ... continuous learning, Web3, AWS Cloud Practitioner, RFID scanning app
+- 🔭 I’m currently working on ... continuous learning, Web3, AWS Cloud Practitioner exam prep, RFID scanning app
-- 🌱 I’m currently learning ... in my final year in IT-Programming
+- 🌱 I’m currently learning ... in my final year in IT-Programming graduating in May 2024
 - 👯 I’m looking to collaborate on ... web3 projects!
 - 💬 Ask me about ... videography, travel or the gym!
-- 📫 How to reach me: ... justinb.developer@gmail.com
 - ⚡ Fun fact: ...
 I built an AirBnB to get me through software development school at 34
+- 📫 How to reach me: ... justinb.developer@gmail.com

 Socials:
 IG: www.instagram.com/jbishlifts